RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 datafile.close();
 readFile("/dataDHT.csv");
 ```
-Then, if there is an existing data file, called "dataDHT.csv", it will be removed when the ESP32 resets (otherwise the data will
+Then, if there is an existing file called "dataDHT.csv" it will be removed (every time ESP32 resets, otherwise the data will
 grow and grow...) using the commande *LITTLEFS.remove*.
-Next, a new empty file is created using the same name.
+Next, a new empty file is created with the same name.
 Files can be open in two
-main ways: to read and to append(write).
+main ways: to read and to append (write).
 How to write (append) something into a file is done using *datafile.println*, like the command
 *Serial.println* you are using for debugging.
 The top line of the "dataDHT.csv" will be "AAPL_x,AAPL_Temp,AAPL_Hum" and it has to be
-written before we safe any DHT measurements.
+written before we save any DHT measurements.
 The reason is because this top row will act as headers and will be used when we plot
-this files, which column is what.
-In this case, the first column (AAPL_time) with be measurement time, the second value (AAPL_Temp) will be
+this file; to specify which column is what.
+In this case, the first column (AAPL_time) with be the measurement time, the second value (AAPL_Temp) will be
 the temperature, and the third (AAPL_Hum) the humidity.
 We will have to follow this order when saving the data later on.
 The final code
 line (*readFile("/dataDHT.csv");*) is just there to verify in the serial console that the newly created file looks good.

 **14. Data Logging in a CSV file**

-Next step is to store the relevant data in a file, in my case I used a classic comma separated value (CSV) format.
+Next step is to store the relevant data in a file; in my case I used a classic comma separated value (CSV) format.
 The actual format
 is of little relevance, meanwhile it is good for the desired subsequent processing.
 In this project, such file will be processed
 later on to make a nice plot, hence you shall make sure that your plotting app can use the format of the file.
 CSV seemed to me to be
 a safe format to use.
 The code to store the measurement time, and the temperature and humidity values from the DHT is the following: